-Rebar, threaded rod, unistrut, hanging pipe, steel stock – we could go at it with a hacksaw or recip saw, but the hand held band saw is king in these applications.
+Rebar, threaded rod, unistrut, hanging pipe, steel stock – we could go at it with a hacksaw or recip saw, but the handheld band saw is king in these applications.
 Getting an effective cordless model was great.
 However, a cordless deep cut band saw that can keep up with, and even outperform, corded models is surely proof that there are some talented individuals in the engineering end of our industry.
-This was obvious when I first laid eyes on the Milwaukee M18 Fuel Deep Cut Band Saw at Milwaukee’s annual media event.
+This was obvious when I first laid eyes on the Milwaukee M18 FUEL Deep Cut Band Saw at a 2014 Milwaukee annual media event.

 The design team took durability to the next level with reinforced impact zones that tend to be at greater risk in a fall.
 They combine this with a proprietary composite material to come up with Jobsite Armor.
 While we don’t do destructive testing (unless David C. Smith and his Safety Third team are hanging around – accidents happen), Milwaukee employees were happy to demonstrate the ability of the band saw to keep running despite repeated drops on concrete from chest height.